How do you maintain trees on Trust owned communal land?

 Do not touch, move or attempt to treat it!

 We will instruct an inspection of all reports of Japanese Knotweed immediately whether on our communal land or in a tenants gardens.
 If confirmed as Japanese Knotweed we’ll start treatment immediately.

 Do you provide a gritting/salting service?

-This service is only provided to Independent Living sites.
+This service is only provided to Independent Living sites and is limited to the area from the main front door to the car park.
 This is triggered when temperature forecast to minus 2 degrees and below.

 Can't find what you are looking for?